UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch2.md

 were created by creating the blockdiag files and then generating the SVG files from that).
 Having a nice visual representation of a parser tree result is helpful to understanding the parsing and various parse tree node types.

-The visual graph is also immensensly valuable when making changes to the grammar so you can see the results of a parse and more readily understand why something isn't right.
+The visual graph is also immensely valuable when making changes to the grammar so you can see the results of a parse and more readily understand why something isn't right.
 (In fact this feature was enabled to track down bugs in the parsing for user defined operator precedence that was difficult to figure out.
 Once the visualization was available it became quite easy to see the problems).
 Thus, Chapter 2 is both a simple introductory example and tool for use when doing advanced language